 had an enhanced DBS check, including a check of the children’s barred list and a prohibition order check, and where the applicant has lived outside of the UK, provided a DBS check from the country, or provided a good conduct reference.

-Before commencing professional practice, all trainees must complete compulsory safeguarding training provided by the Children’s Safeguarding Assurance Partnership (CSAP) at: https://blackburn.melearning.university/course_centre alongside reading and understanding the DfE Guidance: Keeping Children Safe in Education (Part 1), What to do if you’re worried a child is being abused and the, The Statutory Framework for the Early Years Foundation Stage.
+Before commencing professional practice (and annually) all trainees must complete compulsory safeguarding training provided by the Children’s Safeguarding Assurance Partnership (CSAP) at: https://blackburn.melearning.university/course_centre alongside reading and understanding the DfE Guidance: Keeping Children Safe in Education (Part 1), What to do if you’re worried a child is being abused and the, The Statutory Framework for the Early Years Foundation Stage.

 All our partnership settings are expected to provide trainees with an induction, this will include: